Automatic test switching: Switch system topology

 The matrix switch configuration is the most versatile because it can connect multiple inputs to multiple outputs.
 A matrix is useful when connections must be made between several signal sources and a multipin device, such as an integrated circuit or resistor network.

-Using a matrix switch card allows connecting any input to any output by closing the switch at the intersection (crosspoint) of a given row and column.
+Using a matrix switch card allows connecting any input to output by closing the switch at the intersection (crosspoint) of a given row and column.
 The most common terminology to describe the matrix size is M rows by N columns (MxN).
 Matrix switch cards generally have two or three poles per crosspoint.
 As shown in Figure 3, a 5VDC source can be connected to any two terminals of the device under test (DUT).
-A function generator supplies pulses between another two terminals.
+A function generator supplies pulses between two terminals.
 Operation of the DUT can be verified by connecting an oscilloscope between two other terminals.
 The DUT pin connections can easily be programmed, so this system can be used to test a variety of components.

-Some performance tradeoffs are typically necessary when choosing a matrix card for use with mixed signals.
-For example, if both high frequency and low current signals must be switched, take extra care when reviewing the specifications of the card.
-The card chosen must have wide bandwidth, as well as good isolation and low offset current.
-A single matrix card may not satisfy both requirements completely, so the system builder must decide which switched signal is more critical.
+Some performance tradeoffs are typically necessary when choosing a matrix card with mixed signals.
+For example, if both high-frequency and low-current signals must be switched, take extra care when reviewing the card's specifications.
+The card chosen must have wide bandwidth, good isolation and low offset current.
+A single matrix card may not satisfy both requirements, so the system builder must decide which switched signal is more critical.

-In a system with multiple cards, card types should not be mixed if their outputs are connected together.
-For example, a general-purpose matrix card with its output connected in parallel with a low current matrix card will degrade the performance of the low current card.
+Card types should not be mixed in a system with multiple cards if their outputs are connected.
+For example, a general-purpose matrix card with its output connected in parallel with a low-current matrix card will degrade the performance of the low-current card.

-Expanding a Matrix
+Expanding a matrix

-A large test system may require more rows and/or columns than a single switch card can accommodate, but it’s possible to expand a matrix by joining the rows and/or columns of several cards together.
-Depending on the switch card and mainframe selected, the rows of the cards may be connected together through the backplane of the mainframe or the rows may be wired externally.
+A large test system may require more rows and/or columns than a single switch card can accommodate, but it’s possible to expand a matrix by joining several cards' rows and/or columns.
+Depending on the switch card and mainframe selected, the rows of the cards may be connected through the backplane of the mainframe or the rows may be wired externally.